rothcharlie1/Gmail-filter/README.md

 This will take a while.

-Run the shortcut whenever you want to filter any new emails.
+Run the file whenever you want to filter any new emails.